-While we had a positive net worth as of March 31, 2016, in some future periods we could have a net worth deficit particularly as our capital reserve amount approaches or reaches zero.
-If that were to occur, we would be required to obtain funding from Treasury under the commitment to avoid being placed into receivership.
-As of the date of this prospectus, the maximum amount of remaining available funding under the commitment is \$117.6 billion.
-If we were to draw additional funds from Treasury under the commitment in a future period, the amount of remaining available funding would be reduced by the amount of our draw.
+For any quarter for which we have a net worth deficit, we will be required to draw funds from Treasury under the senior preferred stock purchase agreement in order to avoid being placed into receivership.
+As of December 31, 2018, the maximum amount of remaining funding under the agreement was \$113.9 billion.
+If we were to draw additional funds from Treasury under the agreement in a future period, the amount of remaining funding under the agreement would be reduced by the amount of our draw.
+Dividend payments we make to Treasury do not restore or increase the amount of funding available to us under the agreement.